csharp-ml-dotnet

 }

-Additionally, it will provide the necessary code to easily use it from our project.
+Additionally, it will give us the code needed to use it easily from our project.
 For example,

 //Load sample data